kunalyadavaa/Card-Tab-Work/README.md

 ## **Final Notes**
 Article = http://blog.kunalyadavaa.site/
 This project is suitable for lightweight use.
 Feel free to modify it as needed.
-If you find it helpful, consider giving it a star ⭐ on GitHub.
-Thank you!
+If you find it helpful, consider giving it a star ⭐ on GitHub. & support us for more content like this 'buy me a kofi' = https://ko-fi.com/yadavaakunal Thank you!
 ## **Credits **
 Github = https://github.com/hmhm2022
 original Repo = https://github.com/hmhm2022/Card-Tab